Total steps: 14

 Across Gallox Bridge, walk about 100 yards before taking the path to your right between a small car park and pink thatched cottage, signposted Mill Gardens and Public Bridleway.
 At the end of this path, you can turn to your right to visit the tearoom for a well deserved pick-me-up.
 The walk continues to the left, up Mill Lane.

-As you walk along here, there is the opportunity to use the toilets as well as to visit the National Trust shop.
+As you walk along here, there is the opportunity to visit the toilets as well as the National Trust shop.
 When you are ready, follow the path past the ticket office and through a set of wooden bollards, and curve down to the left back to the car park.

 Dunster Castle Car Park